SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_4-Math_for_Machine_Learning/3_Linear_Transformations_And_Matrices.md

 #### Vector Positions from Describing Rotation

-Q - Consider a linear transformation.
+Qn: Consider a linear transformation.
 In this transformation, the coordinate system is rotated counter-clockwise by 90°.
 What are the new locations of basis vectors ^i and ^j?
-A - Try visualising a 90 degree counter-clockwise rotation, and imagine the points at which ^inew and ^jnew will fall.
+Ans: Try visualising a 90 degree counter-clockwise rotation, and imagine the points at which ^inew and ^jnew will fall.
 ![enter image description here](https://i.ibb.co/b6XYdNm/Matrix-18.png)

 #### Describing Rotation from Vector Positions

-Q - Now let's try the reverse of the previous question.
+Qn: Now let's try the reverse of the previous question.
 Consider the following positions of basis vectors:
 ![enter image description here](https://i.ibb.co/5G5fkHj/Matrix-19.png) Which of the following rotations do these positions represent?
-A - 135° clockwise.   ^i is at 45° in the 3rd quadrant, and ^j is at 45° in the 4th quadrant.
+Ans: 135° clockwise.   ^i is at 45° in the 3rd quadrant, and ^j is at 45° in the 4th quadrant.
 This requires 90° + 45° of rotation.

 #### Shearing

-Q - You saw the transformation "shearing" in the video.
+Qn: You saw the transformation "shearing" in the video.
 Which of these matrices describe shearing?
-A - The →j vector moves to (1,1).
+Ans: The →j vector moves to (1,1).
 Imagine the rectangle described by the basis vectors "sheared", that is, the top of it moves while its base remains the same.
 ![enter image description here](https://i.ibb.co/mRj0fk3/Matrix-20.png)

 #### Composite Transformation

-We can also apply multiple linear transformations one after the other.
+Qn: We can also apply multiple linear transformations one after the other.
 For example, you can rotate the space 90 degrees counter-clockwise, then apply 'positive shear', and then rotate it back again 90 degrees clock-wise.
 Let's say these matrices are called A, B and C respectively.

 Mathematically, if you imagine these transformations being applied to a vector v, then the final vector would be: